-- Knowing the chain of command for communicating that a food product now contains a food allergen can prevent an allergic reaction. - Every school district should have a food allergy management plan. - Clearly outline the chain of command. - Detail what actions employees should take if a food label is misread and contains a food allergen. - Contact your director. - Do not serve the food to the student with the allergy. - Train employees on the plan.
+- Knowing the chain of command for communicating that a food product now contains a food allergen can prevent an allergic reaction. - Every child nutrition program should have a food allergy management plan. - Clearly outline the chain of command. - Detail what actions employees should take if a food label is misread and contains a food allergen. - Contact your director. - Do not serve the food to the child with the allergy. - Train employees on the plan.